BrickMMO/tasks/deployment.markdown

 For this task you will create a free account with Infinity Free and upload your  `about-me` website to Infinity Free.

-> There are details instruction in the Infinity Free support
+> There are detials instruction in the Infinity Free suppport
 > [https://forum.infinityfree.net/docs?topic=49306](https://forum.infinityfree.net/docs?topic=49306)

 ## Steps